rameshv2795/Family_Tree/README.md

 1. Run using NetBeans IDE 7.4.

 # Status
-The Add, Delete, and Edit functionalities seem to be working as intended.
+The Add, Delete, and Edit functionalities are working as intended.
 Working on saving and loading.
-Improving the UI and adding save and load functionalities will be implemented in the future.

 Integrating Binary Tree option.